Page updated 12 November 2025

 Other things that New Zealanders travelling or living in Hong Kong should be aware of are:

-New Zealanders travelling or living in Hong Kong should have a comprehensive travel insurance policy in place which includes provision for medical evacuation by air.
+New Zealanders travelling or living in Hong Kong should have a comprehensive travel insurance policy in place that includes provision for medical evacuation by air.

 Read our travel advice for China.